Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Conclusion

 \section{Conclusion}

-We have argued that consistent classification with label noise is possible if a majority of the labels are correct on average, and the class-conditional distributions $P_0$ and $P_1$ are mutually irreducible.
-Under these conditions, we leverage results of \cite{blanchard10} on mixture proportion estimation to design consistent estimators of the false positive and negative probabilities.
-These estimators are applied to establish a consistent minmax classifier, and it seems clear that other performance measures could be analyzed similarly.
-Unlike previous theoretical work on this problem, we allow that the supports of $P_0$ and $P_1$ may overlap or even be equal, the noise is asymmetric, and that the performance measure is not the probability of error.
-We also argued that requiring mutual irreducibility can be equivalently seen as aiming at maximum denoising of the contaminated distributions, or maximum separation of the unknown sources $P_0,P_1$ for given contaminated distributions.
-Thus, our discrimination rule is universally consistent in the sense that its performance tends to the optimal performance corresponding to the maximally denoised $P_1, P_0$, regardless of $\Ptn, \Ptp$.
+We argue that consistent classification with label noise is possible if a majority of the labels are correct on average, and the class-conditional distributions $P_0$ and $P_1$ are mutually irreducible.
+Under these conditions, we leverage results of \cite{blanchard10} on mixture proportion estimation to design consistent estimators of the noise proportions.
+These estimators are applied to establish a consistent discrimination rule based on surrogate loss minimization, although other performance measures could be analyzed similarly.
+Unlike previous theoretical work on this problem, we handle the cases where the supports of $P_0$ and $P_1$ may overlap or even be equal, and the noise proportions are asymmetric and unknown.

+We also argue that mutual irreducibility is necessary if we require the decontamination operation at population level to satisfy some natural conditions (universality, symmetry, continuity and stability.)
+Additionally, requiring mutual irreducibility can be equivalently seen as aiming at maximum denoising of the contaminated distributions, or maximum separation of the unknown sources $P_0,P_1$ for given contaminated distributions.
+Thus, our discrimination rule is universally consistent in the sense that its performance tends to the optimal performance corresponding to the maximally denoised $P_0, P_1$, regardless of $\Ptn, \Ptp$.

+Finally, we investigate two practical implementations of MPE, one based on the ROC for the contaminated data, and the other based on class probability estimation for the contaminated data.
+The ROC method exhibits good accuracy in the label noise setting on three different data sets, including the nuclear particle classification problem that originally motivated this work.
+Our CPE implementation, on the other hand, still requires further development.